hgao10/ns3/README.md

  ## Speed-up the simulation

-If you want to speed-up the simulation (disables logging), configuring as follows helps:
+If you want to speed-up the simulation, configuring as follows helps (this effectively removes all ns-3 logging statements in the code at compile-time):
  ```
  ./waf configure --build-profile=optimized --out=build/optimized
  ```